AMTLS-LY/LOOM-AD/README.md

-# CVTC-M: Multimodal Model for Alzheimer’s Early Diagnosis
+# LOOM-AD: A lightweight omics overlay model with cross-modal fusion for early Alzheimer’s diagnosis and interaction analysis

 #### Project Overview
-This project develops a lightweight multimodal fusion model (CVTC-M) for the early diagnosis and conversion time prediction of Alzheimer’s disease (AD) by integrating MRI, protein concentrations, APOE genotypes, and SNP data.
+This project develops a lightweight multimodal fusion model (LOOM-AD) for the early diagnosis and conversion time prediction of Alzheimer’s disease (AD) by integrating MRI, protein concentrations, APOE genotypes, and SNP data.
 Leveraging an implicit time-series modeling approach with scale-adaptive embedding (SAE) and long-short attention mechanisms (LS-Transformer), the model enhances prediction accuracy while reducing computational complexity.

 #### Features
 - Multimodal Data Integration: Combines MRI images, protein concentrations, APOE, and SNP data for AD early diagnosis.